-Nadine Labaki – an impressive film maker from Libanon, the winner of the prize of the jury in Cannes, now nominated for the foreign Oscar – tells me in an interview about her new film „Capernaum – City of hope“.
+I met Nadine Labaki – an impressive film maker from Libanon, the winner of the prize of the jury in Cannes, now nominated for the foreign Oscar – who is on tour with her new film „Capernaum – City of hope“.
 We talked about a lost generation of refugee children in the Middle East, the responsibility of the Western civilization to help and about her methods to work with these incredible children.

 The Vortex: Mrs. Labaki, Congratulations on creating this moving and important film and also – thank you!
-I am still very deeply touched by it.
-It is a movie which you will not forget so quickly, probably never.
-You are telling the story of Zain, a little 12-year old kid, who is living in poverty and fighting to survive in the streets of Beirut.
-On top of his own struggle, he is taking care of another little one year old kid which he meets by coincidence.
+This is a film, you will not forget so quickly, probably never.
+You are telling the story of Zain, a 12-year old kid, who is living in poverty and fighting to survive in the streets of Beirut.
+On top of his own struggle, he is taking care of another little one year old child which he meets by coincidence.
 The story took my breath away.
 The specialty and authenticity of the children while „acting“ is very impressive.
 How did you find these protagonists for your film?

 Labaki: My intention was to work with children who were going to be part of the mission of the film.
 It was important to understand why they are telling the story.
 It was very important for me that the actors have almost lived in the same situation and suffered like the characters in the film.
 You cannot teach a child suffering, you cannot teach them abuse or what to feel – so what is our mission in this film?
 What are we trying to change?
 As soon as I saw Zain (the male protagonist) it was very obvious to me, that it had to be him.
 The casting director saw him while playing on the streets with his friend.
 The wisdom and strength that he has, the way he is, his body language, his eyes, the fact that he was a bit smaller than his age because of lack of nutrition, all those things I had in my head, when I was writing the script.
 At this point I almost had the feeling that it was impossible to find him.
 But we found him – he was exactly all this.